gromacs/gromacs/docs/dev-manual/naming.rst

 C++ code
 --------

 * Use CamelCase for all names.
-Start types (such as classes, structs, and typedefs) with a capital letter, other names (functions, variables) with a lowercase letter.
+Start types (such as classes, structs, typedefs and enum values) with a capital letter, other names (functions, variables) with a lowercase letter.
   You may use an all-lowercase name with underscores if your class closely resembles an external construct (e.g., a standard library construct) named that way.